What we know about the victims of the Bondi Beach shooting in Australia

 A Holocaust survivor, a 10-year-old and a Chabad rabbi were among the 15 people killed when two gunmen opened fire on a Hanukkah event at Australia's Bondi Beach on Sunday.

-The dead range in age from 10 to 87, and include French, Slovak and Israeli citizens, officials have said.
+The dead, who were ages 10 to 87, include French, Slovak and Israeli citizens, officials have said.
 At least 40 people were also wounded.

-Police have not publicly identified any of the victims, but the names of some have been shared by family and friends.
+Police have not publicly identified any of the victims, but the names of some have been shared by relatives and friends.

 Here are some of the victims identified so far: